redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.q.md

 /// type=SS , answer=[5]

-Which of the following statemebts best define nested elements?
+Which of the following statements best define what nested elements is?

 - It reflects the logical structure.